BiteDasher/kesboot/README.md

 ```

 ## First boot:
-The script has the ability to configure the download during the installation of the OS.
+The script has the ability to configure the EFI boot during the installation of the OS.
 Check the `firstboot` file.
 If you decide to put it in the OS, make sure that the file structure is saved (according to the paragraph above), and the `kesboot.conf` file is not changed.

 ## Needed binaries:
 ```